Tanzu-Partner-SE/tko-guide/workshop2/00-tmc-administration.md

 Set up a credential object to connect to your Tanzu Observability by Wavefront account, to enable you to add clusters to Tanzu Observability through VMware Tanzu Mission Control.

-1. On the the Accounts tab of the Administration page, click Create Account Credential, and then select Tanzu Observability by Wavefront credential.
+1. On the Accounts tab of the Administration page, click Create Account Credential, and then select Tanzu Observability by Wavefront credential.

     ![](images/to-creds-1.png)